-Sixty obese patients with psoriasis were randomised to either usual management (control) or an 800-1000kcal/d Cambridge Weight Plan diet programme for eight weeks followed by a 1200kcal/d diet for eight weeks in preparation for a maintenance programme.
-The diettreated group lost 15.4kg more than the control group at 16 weeks.
-The dermatology life quality index (DLQI) improved significantly after the formula diet compared to control and the Psoriasis Area and Severity Index (PASI) showed a trend towards improvement.
-The results after one year of follow-up will be available towards the end of 2014.
+Sixty obese patients with psoriasis randomised to either usual management (control) or an 800-1000kcal/d Cambridge Weight Plan diet programme for eight weeks followed by a 1200kcal/d diet for eight weeks in preparation for a maintenance programme.
+The diet-treated group lost 15.4kg more than the control group at 16 weeks.
+The dermatology life quality index (DLOI) improved significantly after the formula diet compared to control and the Psoriasis Area and Severity Index (PASI) showed a trend towards improvement.